This Easy and Healthy Vegan Cauliflower Mung Bean Curry is a hearty and filling curry perfect for any weeknight.

 If you cannot find mung beans or for whatever reason do not like them, you can easily substitute green lentils for it.
 Make sure you cook them really well so you end up with a rather mushy consistency and use them in the same way instructed below.

 Canned tomatoes are a perfect option for this curry.
 I’ve tried this curry with a variety of different canned tomatoes, from chopped, to the diced, sauce, to puree and puree far out-tasted the other tomatoes.
 So find a good quality tomato puree in a BPA free can or jar and go for that.

-You can if you want to.
-I have.
-But it’s also quite delicious over rice.
+You can eat this curry on its own but it’s also quite delicious over rice.
 I find rice that’s been soaked for 30 minutes prior to cooking to be easy on digestion.
 But a great alternative if you want to keep it grain-free is cauliflower rice.

 If you’re not a cilantro lover, this part is not for you, but if you are, don’t forget to add it at the end of the cooking and as you’re serving it.
 It’s going to add depth and flavor to every bite!